laravel/docs/homestead.md

 <a name="setting-your-provider"></a>
 #### Setting Your Provider

-The `provider` key in your `Homestead.yaml` file indicates which Vagrant provider should be used: `virtualbox`, `vmware_fusion`, `vmware_workstation`, `parallels` or `hyperv`.
-You may set this to the provider you prefer:
+The `provider` key in your `Homestead.yaml` file indicates which Vagrant provider should be used: `virtualbox`, `vmware_fusion`, `vmware_workstation`, `parallels`, or `hyperv`:

     provider: virtualbox

 <a name="configuring-shared-folders"></a>
 #### Configuring Shared Folders

 The `folders` property of the `Homestead.yaml` file lists all of the folders you wish to share with your Homestead environment.
-As files within these folders are changed, they will be kept in sync between your local machine and the Homestead environment.
+As files within these folders are changed, they will be kept in sync between your local machine and the Homestead virtual environment.
 You may configure as many shared folders as necessary:

     folders:
         - map: ~/code/project1